BOWEN ISLAND FC

-Bowen Island Soccer Academy strives to teach Bowen Island youth how to become skillful and effective soccer players by creating an enjoyable and focused training environment.
+Bowen Island FC Academy strives to teach Bowen Island youth how to become skillful and effective soccer players by creating an enjoyable and focused training environment.
 We aim to provide our players with the foundation to be successful and enjoy a lifelong passion for the game.

 Focus and Goals

 Ball Mastery is just that - complete mastery of the ball.
 This is illustrated in a player’s ability to manipulate the ball with total ease, whether it’s juggling the ball in the air, tapping the ball behind the planting foot, dragging the sole over the top of the ball, or numerous other manipulations using either foot.
 A player’s ability to master the ball is essential.

 This ability involves keeping hold of the ball and getting around or avoiding opponents.
 The ability to beat a player 1v1 is one form of dribbling.
 This is an invaluable skill that can devastate the opposition as it unbalances defenders and creates attacking opportunities.
 Dribbling, however, also involves getting away from opponents or simply changing one’s angle or direction in order to make a pass.
 A player must have the ability to keep or protect the ball by dribbling if there’s no immediate pass to be made.

 This layer encompasses a variety of critical skills in the game.
 The ability to receive the soccer ball is one such critical skill.
 Often referred to as “touch”, it’s the ability to quickly get the ball under control and take it into a positive direction.
 This is ideally performed with as few touches on the ball as possible - preferably one.
 A player must have the ability to receive the ball on the ground or in the air with different parts of the body.
 Striking involves any form of strike on the soccer ball whether it’s a pass, a shot on goal, or a defensive clearing.
 Accuracy and power are two vital qualities with this skill.